Video Encoding: The Definitive Guide [Updated for 2024]

 What is Transcoding?

 Transcoding is another important technology related to encoding.
-In fact, it is often considered a type of encoding.
+It is often considered a type of encoding.

 Video transcoding is the process of compressing a video to create multiple renditions of different sizes.
 Broadcasters create these renditions so that they deliver the one that makes the most sense based on viewers’ internet connections.